Ice Cream (2014 film)

 Ice Cream is a 2014 Telugu-language horror film written and directed by Ram Gopal Varma.
 It stars Navdeep and Tejaswi Madivada.
 It is the first Indian movie to be filmed with Flowcam System Technology and was released on 12 July 2014.
-The film deals with a character that is obsessed with eating ice cream and suffers from a nightmare disorder.
+The film deals with a character that is obsessed with eating ice cream and has a nightmare disorder.
 Upon release, the film became a blockbuster at the box office.

 Plot

 Renu (Tejaswi Madivada) is a rich girl, who lives alone in a huge bungalow that she recently moved into instead of going to her cousin's wedding.
 On the first day itself, Renu starts getting weird dreams about her house being haunted with evil people.
 A scared Renu calls over her boyfriend Vishal (Navdeep) for help.
 Vishal and Renu enjoy themselves at the bungalow.
 Vishal also pretends to scare Renu a few times, but later he too realizes the house is haunted.
 Rest of the story is as to what happens to both of them, and will they survive this evil haunted house during their stay.